Next Page

 SWI uses audio recordings and a case management system to record details of the reports made to the hotline.
 Statistical data is generated from the case management system data.

-The Information Management Protecting Adults and Children in Texas (IMPACT) is the primary system DFPS uses to record case information about the children and adults the agency protects.
+IMPACT is the primary system DFPS uses to record case information about the children and adults the agency protects.
 DFPS uses IMPACT to document all stages of a case, including:

 • Intake of reports of abuse, neglect, or exploitation.